Guess the Plot

 It keeps my Swiss lover inside.

 Two lovers lie upon one another, [A neat trick if you can pull it off.
 Usually if one is upon, the other is beneath.] the cold embrace of death making their tangled bodies white as they floated [We've switched from present tense to past already?] in the cooling waters of a bathtub, while a husband stumbles [Back to present, and still in sentence 1.] out of a dark motel room, his mind reeling with past guilt.
 [If, as I suspect, the husband has just killed his spouse and his spouse's lover as they were enjoying a hot bath, I doubt their bodies have already become noticeably whiter or that the water has become noticeably cooler.
 And the husband's mind would probably be reeling more with current guilt than past guilt.]
 [Actually, the thoughts with which my mind would be reeling are That'll show her.
 She never let me in the same room when she was taking a bath, but this asshole's in the tub with her?
-Hmm, I'm sure to be suspect number one, so I better head for the airport and catch a flight to Addis Ababa before the maids find the bodies in the morning.
+Hmm, I'm sure to be suspect number one, but no jury would convict me under these circumstances.
+Or would they?
+If it's a jury of my peers, they'll all be assholes.
+I better head for the airport and catch a flight to Addis Ababa before the maids find the bodies in the morning.
 But first I better cancel the TV Guide subscription.]
 [Note that not only was my mind not reeling with past guilt, (This never would have happened if I'd remembered to put the toilet seat down more often.), but it wasn't even reeling with present guilt.
 Step 1: Get away.
-Step 2: Feel guilty.]
+Step 2: Pretend to feel guilty.]
 A Cuckoo by the Window, a dark literary drama of 35,186 words, [That's awfully short.
 35,000 words will fill 140 pages, which will require 70 sheets of paper.
 If you pile 70 sheets of paper on top of each other, they'll reach all the way to the top of your mouse pad.
 In the bookstore your book will get lost between the surrounding books:

 Fortunately, most books aren't bought in bookstores, and Amazon doesn't include spine width among a book's stats, but unfortunately, agents haven't caught on to this yet, and they will spot that "35,000" even if you bury it at the bottom of the page.] is a story where a life time [lifetime] of secrets are uttered to an almost-stranger, [I would never tell all my secrets to a stranger, but an almost-stranger is a different story.] lies are uncovered to the ones they hurt most, old and new betrayals are laid bare and a happy life is bought by an unacknowledged good deed.
 [That's all vague.
 We want specific information.]

 When Charles Radcliffe, the richest man in Silver River, falls for his suspicions and tries to find out why his soon-to-be ex-wife was lying to him, [About what?] a series of inexplicable events lead to his killing both her and her lover by accident, and with almost no one to witness the deed.
 [Almost no one?
 How many witnesses do they need?
 Was the witness the almost-stranger?
 Or was the witness a cuckoo by the window?]
 [Actually, if he killed them in a motel room bathtub, it's hard to believe there was even one witness.
-Or that it was an accident.
+Was there a fourth person in the bathroom, sitting on the john?
+Also hard to believe it was an accident.
+You walk into a motel bathroom, discover your wife in the tub with another guy, and you accidentally kill them both?
 Sure, I believe it was an accident, but I'm not on the jury.]
 Why did a wife who had long been separated from her husband feel the need to hide her lover from him?
-[If they're long-separated and soon-to-be ex, why would she feel the need to tell him about her lover?]
+[If they're long-separated and soon-to-be ex, why would she feel the need to tell him about her lover?
+Unless it's to flaunt him in her husband's face.]
 And are the accidents that kept [keep] happening in the small, sleepy town truly what they seem?
 Or is there some shadow in the darkness pulling all the strings that lead to death?
 In this book, you will find the answers to these and more questions, [Will I find the answers to my questions?
 And will I like the answers?]
 [In any case, learning the answers to questions you ask about your plot is not an incentive to request your manuscript.
 So you may as well answer them in the query.] when secrets begin to uncover, spilling lives in their wake.

 My name is Osman Walela, and I currently live in Addis Ababa, Ethiopia.